apache/druid/integration-tests/README.md

    mvn clean install -pl integration-tests -P integration-tests -Ddocker.run.skip=true -Dmaven.test.skip=true -Ddocker.build.hadoop=true
    ```

-   > NOTE: -Ddocker.build.hadoop=true is optional if you don't run tests againt Hadoop.
+   > **NOTE**: `-Ddocker.build.hadoop=true` is optional if you don't run tests against Hadoop.

-3. Choose a docker-compose file to start containers.
+2. Choose a docker-compose file to start containers.

    There are a few different Docker compose yamls located in "docker" folder that could be used to start containers for different tests.